allenling/FFpie/README.md

 (more in the `examples` directory)

-when trasncodeing your video, you can pass in your own encoder to do something before and after encoding a frame.
+when trasncodeing your video, you can pass  your own encoder in to do something before and after encoding a frame.

 here an encoder is more than just a "pure" encoder, we will pass the frames out of your graph, or from decoder if no graph, into your encoder, then you can do anything before and after encoding.

 `ffpie.H264Encoder` is a built-in encoder that is capable of labeling a frame as keyframe every N frames before encoding.

-and force_id feature is added as a solo plugin at `ffpie.encoder.utils`, which means you can adopt it without introducing other pieces of code.
+and that forcing idr feature is packed as a solo plugin at `ffpie.encoder.utils`, which means you can adopt it without introducing other pieces of code.

 ```python